khaled-hamada/AutomataProject/Lexer/ReadMe.txt

 1- https://hackernoon.com/lets-build-a-programming-language-2612349105c6
 2- https://hackernoon.com/compilers-and-interpreters-3e354a2e41cf
 3- https://hackernoon.com/lexical-analysis-861b8bfe4cb0
-in the serires the author is buliding a compiler for a programming language called "Blink" using JavaScript , but i edited the project and build it using "JAVA" and also edit the programing language and build something like C programming language But Not c itself
+In the serires the author is buliding a compiler for a programming language called "Blink" using JavaScript , but i edited the project and build it using "JAVA" and also edit the programing language and build something like C programming language But Not c itself